react-navigation/react-navigation.github.io/versioned_docs/version-6.x/state-persistence.md

 This is especially valuable during development because it allows the developer to stay on the same screen when they refresh the app.

-> Note: This feature is currently considered experimental, because of the warnings listed at the end of this page.
-Use with caution!

 ## Usage

 To be able to persist the [navigation state](navigation-state.md), we can use the `onStateChange` and `initialState` props of the container.